| ! Hunting & Fishing Licenses | Boat Registration Renewal|

-2013 Alabama Provisional Commercial Paddlefish Harvest
+2014 AL Provisional Commercial Paddlefish Harvest

 Commercial fishing for paddlefish will only be permitted in the three PMAs during daylight hours Monday through Friday during the season.
-No other fishing with commercial fishing gear will be allowed within the PMAs on the dates when commercial paddlefish fishing is permitted.